-- ability to use FDM[®] systems in an office environment due to the absence of hazardous emissions; - low post-production processing requirements; - minimal material waste; - build repeatability; - ease of use, with minimal system set-up requirements; - · absence of costly replacement lasers and laser parts; and - a high degree of precision and reliability.
+- ability to use FDM® systems in an office environment due to the absence of hazardous emissions; - low post-production processing requirements; - · minimal material waste; - build repeatability; - ease of use, with minimal system set-up requirements; - absence of costly replacement lasers and laser parts; and - a high degree of precision and reliability.

 PolyJet.
 We believe that our inkjet-based 3D printing technology is differentiated from other competing technologies in its ability to scale and deliver high-resolution and multi-material, full-color 3D printing, down to the voxel level, in an office environment system.
 Our easy-to-use PolyJetTM 3D printers create high-resolution, smooth surface finish models with the look, feel and functionality of the final designed product.
 We offer a wide variety of office-friendly resin consumables, including rigid and flexible (rubber-like) materials, materials for medical applications that simulate the biomechanical properties of human tissue, and bio-compatible materials for dental applications.
 Using our PolyJet digital materials technology, our solutions offer unique quality 3D printing systems depositing multiple materials simultaneously.
 This enables users, in a single build process, to print parts, assemblies, and composite materials made of multiple materials-each retaining its distinct mechanical and physical properties.
 For example, users can print objects with both rigid and flexible portions in a single build or mix different base colors to achieve a desired color tone.
-The PolyJet technology enables on-demand mixing of a variety of resins to create a broad range of pre-defined digital materials, which are composite materials with modified physical or mechanical and color properties.
+The PolyJet technology enables on-demand mixing of a variety of resins to create a broad range of predefined digital materials, which are composite materials with modified physical or mechanical and color properties.
 This includes 'Pantone® Validated' colors, allowing us to support more than 600,000 color and texture combinations, including the industry's clearest material, nearly as clear as glass, with a wide range of color and texture combinations, which is a key differentiating attribute of our 3D printers.
 In 2022, we began offering tailored PolyJet solutions with 3DFashionTM technology designed specifically for end-use apparel applications.
+In 2023, we began offering FDA-cleared PolyJet-based dental parts such as dentures, crowns and bridges parts through our TrueDent resin.

 Stereolithography.
 Our stereolithography technology enables the production of high-quality, durable parts that meet the requirements of a wide range of applications, as well as additive manufacturing prototypes and tools.
 Industrial stereolithography systems are well-established in the 3D printing industry for applications such as large prototypes, tooling, investment casting patterns, and orthodontic clear aligner molds.
 They provide quality surface finish, large build sizes, a fast time to print, and an affordable cost per part.
 We believe that the Neo line of systems (acquired via RPS in February 2021) is superior relative to other solutions currently available due to an open choice of resins, system reliability, low service requirements, simple day-to-day operation, and accurate builds.
 With access to our strong global channels, we believe we can bring these benefits to many more manufacturing organizations.
-Our latest acquisition of the Strong Somos® materials portfolio for stereolithography printers.
+Our latest acquisition of the Covestro Additive Manufacturing business unit in April 2023 completed our stereolithography offering with the strong Somos® materials portfolio for stereolithography printers.
 Somos materials are widely known and appreciated for their mechanical properties, printing performance, high quality, and repeatable builds.
 These materials with our Neo systems offering will provide an attractive and differentiated offering over the current stereolithography solutions in the market.